rach3fan/SPOJ/README.md

 Here are some of my SPOJ solutions writen in C#.
 More cooming soon.
 I'm planing to add tests too.

-Becouse of some isues with large I/O data on some SPOJ problems, consider using StreamWriter and StreamReader in most cases.
+Because of some isues with large I/O data on some SPOJ problems, consider using StreamWriter and StreamReader in most cases.

 |___#___|___Added___|___SPOJ ID___|___SPOJ problem name___| ___Solution___|___Tags___|___Type of problem___|